I Want To...

-The primary goal of the Hopkins GIM Fellowship is to prepare general internists to assume research-oriented faculty and leadership positions in GIM and Public Health.
+For fellows in the Clinical Research Track, the primary goal of the Fellowship is to prepare general internists to assume research-oriented faculty and leadership positions in GIM and Public Health.
 This is accomplished through formal coursework in the Bloomberg School of Public, mentored research, multi-disciplinary seminars, and clinical work at Johns Hopkins Hospital and its associated faculty practices.
 The Fellowship is also open to internists planning careers as clinician-educators and to clinical psychologists and population scientists planning careers in GIM-related clinical research.
+The Medical Education Track is designed to help internist become leaders in undergraduate and postgraduate medical education

-Most fellows enroll in a formal degree program in the Johns Hopkins Bloomberg School of Public Health.
+Most fellows in the Clinical Research Track enroll in a formal degree program in the Johns Hopkins Bloomberg School of Public Health.
 Most either obtain a Master of Public Health (MPH) or a Master of Health Sciences (MHS) degree in Epidemiology.
-Other degree programs fellows have participated in include the MHS in Health Economics and the MHS in Health Behavior and Society .
+Other degree programs fellows have participated in include the MHS in Health Economics and the MHS in Health Behavior and Society.

 The GIM fellowship is funded by T32 training grants from NIH and HRSA.
 Clinician-educators slots are funded by the GIM Division at Johns Hopkins Bayview.